rajnesh/bridge-bidding-system-js/README.md

 Rajnesh Kathuria

+## Live Demo

+**Simply open `index.html` in your browser to start bidding!**

 ## Acknowledgments

 Built with comprehensive test coverage to ensure accurate SAYC bidding behavior across a wide range of scenarios.
+This JavaScript implementation provides an interactive web-based interface for learning and practicing bridge bidding conventions.